Japan's Asada wavering on retirement from competition

-Asada, who had been expected to be a top prospect for gold at Sochi, tumbled to 16th in the short programme after falling and an overall lacklustre performance.
+Asada, who had been expected to be a top prospect for gold at Sochi, tumbled to 16th in the short program after falling and an overall lackluster performance.

 She finished sixth after a strong free skate that left her in tears at the conclusion of her competition.